codeclimate/codeclimate-rubocop/config/contents/style/combinable_loops.md

 can be combined into a single loop.
 It is very likely that combining them will make the code more efficient and more concise.

+### Safety:

-It is marked as unsafe, because the first loop might modify a state that the second loop depends on; these two aren't combinable.
+The cop is unsafe, because the first loop might modify state that the second loop depends on; these two aren't combinable.

 ### Example:
     # bad